tutorrio/moodle-local_icalsender/README.md

 Once installed, the plugin will automatically handle the specified events and send emails as configured.
 No additional setup is required.

-This plugin creates 1 table in the database `icalsender_ics_event_log` which will contain the calendar invites that this plugin has acted upon.
+This plugin creates 1 table in the database `local_icalsender_ics_event_log` which will contain the calendar invites that this plugin has acted upon.
 It needs to keep some state of these events to handle properly eventual updates to the event.